 QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [PASS]

-The EPS growth for this quarter relative to the same quarter a year earlier for DENN (22.22%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
-Therefore, DENN passes the first requirement.
+The EPS growth for this quarter relative to the same quarter a year earlier for DENN (30.00%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
+Furthermore, growth from Q5 to Q1 beat estimates, for this year and next, by more than 25%.
+This is considered extremely upbeat, hence DENN passes the first requirement.

 ANNUAL EARNINGS GROWTH: [FAIL]

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
-DENN, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 0.22, 1.13, 0.23, 0.26, 0.37, fails this criterion, as more than 1 dip is unacceptable to the methodology.
+DENN, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 1.13, 0.23, 0.26, 0.37, 0.42, passes this criterion.
+The one dip is considered acceptable, as earnings quickly rebounded after the decline.

 CURRENT PRICE LEVEL: [FAIL]